geniusyield/smart-order-router/README.md

 allStrategies = [OneSellToManyBuy, OneBuyToManySell]
 ```

-Finishing the dummy implementation of `oneBuyToManySell` with the actualy logic is left as a coding exercise for the reader.
+Finishing the dummy implementation of `oneBuyToManySell` with the actual logic is left as an optional coding exercise for the reader.

 <details>
   <summary>Hint</summary>